-High Rise is the new film by Britt director Ben Wheatley from a screenplay by Amy Jump based on the 1975 novel by J.G.
+High-Rise is the new film by Brit director Ben Wheatley from a screenplay by Amy Jump based on the 1975 novel by J.G.
 Ballard.
 It stars Tom Hiddleston and Jeremy Irons.
 The music is by Clint Mansell (Requiem for Dream)

 High-Rise is arguably Ben Wheatley’s best film to date.